 Injuries at stadiums and sports venues are all too common and tend to fall into two categories.
-There are standard slip, trip and fall claims, and injuries caused by foul balls, errant bats and other flying objects.
+There are standard slip and fall claims, and injuries caused by foul balls, errant bats and other flying objects.
 When a spectator is seriously injured because of a slippery floor or unsafe condition at a public sporting venue, who is liable?
 Is the stadium owner or manager on the hook for legal damages?

 Leveraging over 20 years of experience, Sean Salamati is a trusted Los Angeles stadium slip and fall lawyer who can explain your rights to compensation after an unsafe condition or defect causes injury.